-"The town-major had chosen the most pleasant part of the works for us to walk, and where we could have the most pleasant prospect; indeed, I
+"The town-major had chosen the most agreable part of the works for us to walk, and where we could have the most pleasant prospect; indeed, I believe there could not be found, on the continent of America, a more delightful view, nor a more romantic scenery

-"believe there could not be found, on the continent "of America, a more delightful view, nor a more "romantic scenery than could be seen from that "spot, which was marked out for the limits of our "walk.
-From it we could view the city, as it were "beneath our feet, men busy about the usual voca-"tions of life, and bustling about like so many ants, "whom, in size from that vast height, they some-"what resembled; the beautiful St. Lawrence before "us, which, for miles, we could see filled with large "vessels of war, frigates and steamships, as well as "those destined for commerce.
-Opposite us, on the "other shore of the river, was Point Levy, and below "that was the Island of Orleans, with its fertile "fields and the beautiful green verdure and neatly "white-washed cottages, showing that neatness "and comfort, was the lot of its inhabitants; and "at a far distance were the mountains of Maine, "to us, although the past winter's snow had not left "their bleak tops, yet a more beautiful sight, for "there dwelt the people of our country, who lived "in freedom and in peace, under the protection of "the stripes and stars of the American banner.
-The "mist arising from the falls of Montmorency, only "nine miles down the river, with the noise of its "cataract, in the calmness of a summer evening. "blending with the hum of the busymen of the city "beneath, and the noise of the mariner, as he loaded "or unloaded his bark at the wharves below, mingled "together, creating a sound far from unpleasant.
-"Quebec, from that height, and at that time, to us. "was peculiary interesting.
-The quaint and foreign "style of its architecture; the massy and compact FIRE.
-85

-" material of which its houses were built; its nume-"rous churches and glittering spires; its population "-their looks, their manners and their language-"seemed not to belong to America.
-Nor did its "wall-environed city, defended by numerous cannons "and garrisoned by troops, having the discipline, "the arms, and the gorgeous costume of Europe-"foreign in language, features, and in origin, from "the great mass of the people whom they have been "sent, not to defend, but to oppress; the red-cross "flag of Britain flying above our heads, showed, "had we before been ignorant of the matter, what "power held it in subjection.
-The numerous vessels "unlading troops and military stores, were pointed "out to us in one place, while at another, accompa-"nied by martial music whose strains could be dis-"tinctly heard, we could see detachments of the "red-coat regulars embarking for the upper country, "to again crush an attempt at insurrection, which "the Governor of Upper Canada feared was about "to take place.
-Pleased at the sight we had seen, "and struck with its beauty, the half-hour destined "for our exercise soon slipped past, and we had to "return to our lone dark room, to await for the next "twenty-four hours, the time again to come, that "we might enjoy the same prospect."
+" than could be seen from that spot, which was marked " out for the limits of our walk.
+From it we could " view the city, as it were beneath our feet, men busy " about the usual vocations of life, and bustling about " like so many ants, whom, in size from the vast height, " they somewhat resembled; the beautiful St. Law-" rence before us, which, for miles, we could see filled " with large vessels of war, frigates and steamships, as " well as those destined for commerce.
+Opposite us, " on the other shore of the river, was Point Levy, and " below that was the Island of Orleans, with its fertile " fields and beautiful green verdure and neatly white-" washed cottages, showing that neatness and comfort " was the lot of its inhabitants; and at a far distance were the mountains of Maine, to us, although the a past winter's snow had not left their bleak tops, yet " a more beautiful sight, for there dwelt the people of "our country, who lived in freedom and in peace, "under the protection of the stripes and stars of the " American banner.
+The mist arising from the falls " of Montmorency, only nine miles down the river, " with the noise of its cataract, in the calmness of a " summer evening, blending with the hum of the busy " men of the city beneath, and the noise of the mariner, " as he loaded or unloaded his bark at the wharves " below, mingled together, creating a sound far from " unpleasant.
+Quebec, from that height, and at that " time, to us, was peculiarly interesting.
+The quaint and foreign style of its architecture; the massy and " compact material of which its houses were built; " its numerous churches and glittering spires; its " population-their looks, their manners, and their " language-seemed not to belong to America.
+Nor adid its wall-environed city, defended by numerous " canons and garrisoned by troops, having the disci-" pline, the arms, and the gorgeous costume of Europe-" foreign in language, features, and in origin, from the " great mass of the people whom they have been sent, " not to defend, but to oppress; the red-cross flag of " Britain flying above our heads, showed, had we "before been ignorant of the matter, what power " held it in subjection.
+The numerous vessels unlad-" ing troops and military stores, were pointed out to us " in one place, while at another, accompanied by mara tial music, whose strains could be distinctly heard, "we could see detachments of the red-coat regulars " embarking for the upper country, to again crush an " attempt at insurrection, which the Governor of Upper " Canada feared was about to take place.
+Pleased at "the sight we had seen, and struck with its beauty, " the half hour destined for our exercise soon slipped " past, and we had to return to our lone dark room, to " await for the next twenty-four hours, the time again " to come, that we might enjoy the same prospect."